Rahuldee18/UNO-Q-Docker-Edge-AI/README.md

 - Change the MQTT topic name in the application code (object-detection.py) and subscribe to the topic on another computer to view the output from the object detection model.
 - Also, try updating the code to give continuous inference.
 Right now, it is setup to provide only one inference at start.

-Step 7: Experiment with different LiteRT object detection models such as the [EfficientDet](https://www.kaggle.com/models/tensorflow/efficientdet/tfLite)
+Step 7: Experiment with different LiteRT object detection models such as the [EfficientDet](https://www.kaggle.com/models/tensorflow/efficientdet/tfLite).
+The output tensor of EfficientDet is setup the same way as the object detection model used in thie example.